The Dunn office is closed on March 30th. We apologize for any inconvenience this may cause.

 Orthopedic doctors and surgeons use diagnostic tests to determine musculoskeletal conditions as well as the type, location, and severity of injuries.
-Innovative diagnostic tools, such as Magnetic Resonance Imaging (MRI) and Computed Tomography (CT), are essential in accurately diagnosing many orthopedic problems.
+Innovative diagnostic tools, such as Magnetic Resonance Imaging (MRI), are essential in accurately diagnosing many orthopedic problems.

 Radiography (or X-ray) has long been a standard method to identify conditions such as arthritis, joint dislocations, and fractures.
 X-ray machines emit tiny amounts of ionizing radiation that another device captures to produce an image.